Desktop, webmail, and mobile categories defined

 The email clients tracked via Email Analytics will fall into one of three platforms or categories: Desktop, Webmail or Mobile.
-So: how do we define mobile, desktop and webmail categories?
+Here's how we define these categories!

 These email clients are installed software that is viewed by opening a program on a Mac or Windows PC.
 Email addresses from a variety of service providers (corporate/business domains as well as free services) can be viewed in desktop clients via IMAP or POP.
 This includes Outlook, Lotus Notes, Apple Mail, and Thunderbird.

 These email clients are viewed in a web browser (Internet Explorer, Firefox, Chrome, Safari, etc.) and generally provide email services to the public free of charge.
-This includes Gmail, Outlook.com, Yahoo! and AOL.
+This includes Gmail, Outlook.com, Yahoo! and AOL until 08/04/2023.
+Changes in these services mean categories will be Other after this date.

 Mobile platform specifics